keksgauner/www-laravel-test/README.md

 # To start and rebuild
 docker compose up -d --build

-# Database migrate once
+# Only run the command below if you are installing this Panel for
+# the first time and do not have any data in the database.
-php artisan migrate --seed --force
+php artisan migrate:fresh --seed --force

 # If the permission is denied
 chmod -R 777 ./storage ./bootstrap/cache